 - How to Unlist Number and Delete Truecaller Account

-If You Receive a Suspicious Email:
+What to Do If You Receive a Suspicious Email in 2024?

 Do not reply, even if you recognize the sender as a well-known business or financial institution.
 If you have an account with this institution, contact them directly and verify the email's information to avoid online phishing scams.